 “Mirvac believes that the time has come for an institutional build-to-rent sector in Australia to provide better certainty and quality to tenants,” Mirvac Group CEO Susan Lloyd-Hurwitz said in The Australian.

-The sector has grown in size in the USA and it’s hoped it could take-off in Australia, too.
+The build-to-rent sector has grown in size in the USA and it’s hoped it could take-off in Australia, too.
 Governments in Australia have been closely re-looking at generous tax concessions like negative gearing and depreciation of second-hand household items.
 Curbing of tax breaks in this area could open the door for more investment by large funds as returns on traditional property assets for super funds are producing lower returns.

 The Property Council of Australia’s chief of housing, Glenn Byres, had said previously that allowing managed investment trusts to develop or acquire affordable housing sends a positive signal to the industry but that it was still early days for build-to-rent.